What is Fragile X syndrome?

-Fragile X Syndrome (FXS) is a genetic condition causing intellectual disability, behavioural and learning challenges and various physical characteristics.
+Fragile X Syndrome is a genetic condition causing intellectual disability, behavioural and learning challenges and various physical characteristics.
 It is also the most common single gene cause of autism worldwide.
-It appears in people of all ethnic, racial and socio economic backgrounds.
+It appears in people of all ethnic, racial and socio-economic backgrounds.

-Though FXS occurs in both genders, males are generally affected with greater severity.
-Every week in Australia one child is born who is fully affected and 20 children are born who are carriers.
-It is estimated that 5 per cent of people with a diagnosis of an Autism Spectrum disorder also have Fragile X.
+Though Fragile X syndrome occurs in both genders, males are generally affected with greater severity.
+Every week in Australia one child is born who is fully affected and 20 children are born who are carriers of Fragile X. It is estimated that 5 per cent of people with a diagnosis of an Autism Spectrum disorder also have Fragile X syndrome.

 Although there is currently no cure, early intervention by health and educational professionals can assist people living with Fragile X to reach their full potential.